Sleep Lab Pick · Current Sale

 How does DreamCloud Premier compare to Saatva?

 DreamCloud Premier Queen retails around $1,332 (frequent sales around $998).
 Saatva Classic starts at $1,595 but includes a 365-night trial vs DreamCloud's 365-night trial (both match here).
-Saatva's coil system is more robust and edge support is significantly better.
+Saatva's coil system is more strong and edge support is significantly better.
 For back pain or edge-to-edge sleeping, Saatva is the stronger choice.

 Does DreamCloud Premier have a good trial period?